jewelsofthought/neshama/site/posts/parashot/Bo.md

 <figure class='quote'>
 <p>
-Pharaoh was willing to let the menfolk go, as long as the children remain behind; for as long as the younger generation remains “in Egypt,” there would be no future for the people of Israel.
+Pharaoh was willing to let the menfolk go, as long as the children remain behind; for as long as the younger generation remains "in Egypt," there would be no future for the people of Israel.

-The “Pharaohs” of our day have the same attitude.
-If the older folk wish to cling to Jewish tradition, that is perfectly acceptable; but the youth should be raised in “the spirit of the times” . . .
+The "Pharaohs" of our day have the same attitude.
+If the older folk wish to cling to Jewish tradition, that is perfectly acceptable; but the youth should be raised in "the spirit of the times" . . .

   </p>
   <figcaption>&mdash;(Maayanah Shel Torah)</figcaption>
 </figure>

-social station Heb. bi-n‘areinu u-vi-ziqneinu, taking na‘ar and zaqen as terms of social rank—lit. “with our underlings and with our elders.”
+social station Heb. bi-n'areinu u-vi-ziqneinu, taking na'ar and zaqen as terms of social rank—lit. "with our underlings and with our elders."

 ### Locusts